ahmad-hamza/piio/README.md

 ### Features
 The board expands RPI capabilities with:
-* 24-GPIO pins with 5V~24V selectable level with protection
+* 24-GPIO pins with 5V level
-* Up to 6-PWM/Timer real-time output
+* Up to 6-PWM/Timer High resolution PWM output
 * up to 6-UART ports
 * UP to 2-CAN bus orts
-* Up to 6-RS485 port signals
+* Up to 2-RS485 port signals
 * up-to 6-SPI ports
 * up to 6-I2C ports
 * up to 4-I2S ports